sunfounder/thales_kit/docs/source/_build/html/_sources/Fading LED.rst.txt

 Code
 --------------------

-When the program is running, the LED will gradually brighten.
+The LED will gradually become brighter as the program runs.

 .. code-block:: python